【The following content was整理ed by AI based on a recording, with no modifications made】

 The man’s self-awareness:

-He has a unique understanding of the ultimate question “Who am I?”
-He mentioned that deep down, he doesn’t fully feel like a member of human society, but more like a cool-headed, detached “observer.”
+He has a unique understanding of the ultimate question “Who am I?”.
+He mentioned that deep inside, he doesn’t completely feel like a member of human society, but more like a calm, detached “observer.”

-• The Three-Body metaphor: He referenced the concept in the sci‑fi novel The Three-Body Problem, describing himself as somewhat like the “Adventists” (Eto/Adventists).
-This doesn’t mean being anti-human, but rather standing outside the system and coldly observing human civilization from a higher-dimensional perspective.
+• The Three-Body metaphor: He引用ed the concept from the science fiction novel The Three-Body Problem, describing himself to some extent as similar to the “Adventists” (Eto/Adventists).
+This doesn’t mean being anti-human, but rather standing outside the system, watching human civilization from a higher-dimensional perspective.

-• Sense of detachment: This “observer” mindset makes him always carry a sense of estrangement when facing mundane choices (like buying a house, having children, settling down), as if he were watching someone else’s life rather than truly immersing himself in his own.
-This is also a deep reason why he finds it hard to gain a fully coherent “identity” in any specific role (such as husband, father, or CEO).
+• Sense of detachment: This “observer” mindset causes him, when facing worldly choices (such as buying a house, having children, settling down), to always carry a sense of distance, as if he were watching someone else’s life instead of being truly immersed in his own.
+This is also a deep reason why he finds it hard to gain complete “identity/consistency” in any specific role (such as husband, father, or CEO).

-The man pushed back against simplistic “binary opposition” choice theories.
-He believes reality is not just “power or beauty,” but is constrained by the concrete parameters of external conditions.
+The man argues against a simplistic “binary choice” narrative.
+He believes reality is not simply “power vs. beauty,” but is constrained by concrete parameters of external conditions.

-• Case analysis: Suppose one is choosing between “a job” and “an apartment in Beijing.”
-This is not only about values, but also about how good the job actually is (salary, prospects) and how good the apartment actually is (location, appreciation potential).
-It’s a complex calculation based on real-world parameters, not purely an identity-recognition issue.
+• Case analysis: Suppose he faces a choice between “a job” and “an apartment in Beijing”.
+The decision depends not only on values, but also on how good the job actually is (salary, prospects), and how good the apartment actually is (location, appreciation potential).
+This is a complex calculation based on real-world parameters, not merely an issue of identity.

 3. The “Impossible Triangle” Theory of Career Development

-The man elaborated on a core model he developed in his career, which explains why he feels a certain degree of “lack” and “dissatisfaction” in any position.
-He believes that for top talents, there is an “impossible triangle” in the modern workplace: one can typically only get two of the three and cannot have all at once:
+The man described in detail a core model he has distilled from his career, explaining why he feels a certain degree of “lack” and “dissatisfaction” in any role.
+He believes that for top-tier talent, there is an “impossible triangle” in the modern workplace, where you can usually only get two of the three, but never all three:

-1. Freedom: Control over time, space, and research direction; flexibility in lifestyle.
+1. Freedom: Control over time, location, and research direction; flexibility of lifestyle.

-2. Challenge/Impact: Working on the most cutting-edge and difficult technical explorations, gaining a high sense of achievement and rewards.
+2. Challenge/Impact: Working on the most cutting-edge, highest-difficulty technical explorations, gaining strong sense of achievement and returns.

-3. High-density talent team: Collaborating with the smartest, top-tier people in the world, enjoying the thrill of intellectual collisions.
+3. High-density Talent: Working with the smartest, top-tier people in the world and enjoying the thrill of intellectual collisions.

-3.1 The Elegy of History and the Helplessness of the Present
+3.1 A Requiem for History and Helplessness in the Present

-• Golden age (past): Looking back, he believes that in certain monopolistic periods (such as the famed Bell Labs era), these three elements did miraculously coexist.
-Scientists then had funding and freedom, worked with top minds, and solved world-class problems.
+• The golden age (past): He looks back on history and believes that in certain periods of monopoly (such as the era of the famous Bell Labs), these three factors miraculously coexisted.
+Scientists at that time had funding and freedom, worked with top minds, and tackled world-class problems.

-• Down cycle (present): In the current economic climate, with resources tightening, the three cannot be obtained simultaneously; one can only choose two.
-This forms the root of his career anguish.
+• The downturn (present): In the current economic environment, where resources are tightening, you can’t have all three; you can only pick two.
+This forms the root of his professional suffering.

 • Lacks: Freedom.